Media forecasting

 Phase 3.
 Monthly breakdown

-After presenting an early version of the feature to our design partners, we realized the forecast needed to be broken down by month (2 to 12 months), aligning with how clients structure their media plans.
+After presenting an early version of the feature to our design partners, we realized the forecast needed to be broken down by month, aligning with how clients structure their media plans.

 Integrating a 12-column layout required careful design decisions.
 It risked overwhelming the interface and pulling attention away from the simulation itself.
 To keep things focused and clean, we embedded the table inside each media group, collapsed by default.

-Each simulated cell had to remain both visible and editable, which added extra complexity.
+Each simulated cell had to remain both visible and editable.
 The width of each column was responsive to fit all 12 months within a single view for most users.
-However, to ensure it worked on smaller resolutions, we added inner horizontal scrolling to maintain usability across all screen sizes.
+However, to ensure it worked on smaller resolutions, we added inner horizontal scroll to maintain usability across all screen sizes.

 See also